kuroneko83/kuroneko83/README.md

 I attended Le Wagon batch #538 where I developed my skills on Ruby on Rails.

-Currently a remote freelance Web Developer.
+Currently working as a remote software engineer @ GOYOH inc.

 Before turning into Software Engineering I had varied professional experiences, such as:
 - Project Manager for construction development 🏗  and forestry projects 🌳